open/close all folders

-- Signum of Magical Girl Lyrical Nanoha, a stoic Magic Knight and generally one of the least feminine women on the show.
+- Signum of Lyrical Nanoha, a stoic Magic Knight and generally one of the least feminine women on the show.

 - Presea from Magic Knight Rayearth.
 Also, tomboys Tarta and Hikaru have their hair in a braid.
 Contrast to the girlier girls Emeraude, Alcyone, Tatra, and Umi, who wear their hair down.
 Caldina, Fuu, and Aska are harder to classify, since they have both tomboy and girly girl traits, but all wear different hairstyles.

-- Subverted in the Pretty Cure franchise.
-Every team has atleast one character with a ponytail who is mostly a white or blue Cures.
-And those said Cures are actually the most feminine members, though that doesn't stop being an (competent) Action Girl.
-The only blue Cures who don't have a ponytail in their Cure forms are Cure Marine (Erika) and Cure Beauty (Reika), but they wear sometimes ponytails in their civilian identities.
+- Usually averted in the Pretty Cure franchise.
+Every team has at least one character with a ponytail who is usually a white or blue Cure.
+Said Cures are often the most feminine members, though that doesn't stop them from being (competent) Action Girls.
+The only blue Cures who don't have a ponytail in their Cure forms are Cure Marine (Erika) and Cure Beauty (Reika), but they sometimes wear ponytails in their civilian identities.
 Notably, Reika wears a ponytail whenever she practices kyudo.
-The pink Cure Blossom and the yellow Cure Peace have also a ponytail, but both are Shrinking Violets, while the pink Cure Heart is atleast described as prince in her civilian identity, twice, both by a female and a male.
-The only ones who play this tropes straight are Cure Sword and especially Cure March who has also one in her civilian identity.
+The pink Cure Blossom and the yellow Cure Peace have also a ponytail, but both are Shrinking Violets, while the pink Cure Heart is at least described as a prince in her civilian identity, twice, both by a female and a male.
+The only Cures who play this trope straight are Cure Sword, Cure March and Cure Gelato, the latter two also having one in their civilian identities.